100 Notable alumni of

 -

 Roxann Dawson, also credited as Roxann Biggs and Roxann Biggs-Dawson, is an American actress and director.
 She is best known for her role as B'Elanna Torres on the television series Star Trek: Voyager (1995–2001).
-In the 2000s, she transitioned to a career primarily as a director, and has directed numerous episodes of television series including Star Trek: Enterprise, Crossing Jordan, Cold Case, Heroes, The Closer, The Mentalist, The Good Wife, Agents of S.H.I.E.L.D., Mercy Street, The Deuce and Foundation and Dark Matter.
+In the 2000s, she transitioned to a career primarily as a director, and has directed numerous episodes of television series including Star Trek: Enterprise, Crossing Jordan, Cold Case, Heroes, The Closer, The Mentalist, The Good Wife, Agents of S.H.I.E.L.D., Mercy Street, The Deuce, Foundation and Dark Matter.

 -